alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/add_data.md

 ### How to publish an organogram

+Follow these instructions if your organisation does not already have an organogram dataset.

 1. Create your organogram using the [standard organogram template](https://ckan.publishing.service.gov.uk/publisher-files/Blank_Organogram_Template_latest.xls).
 2. Sign into the [Data Publisher](https://ckan.publishing.service.gov.uk/).
 3. Select **Datasets**.